TatianaTylosky/launch-your-first-website/guide.md

 ###Your mission if you choose to accept it

+Tati notes: You need to make the examples to add to this.
+Get better example pic too.

 You're going to build and **launch live on the interwebs** your own amaze website like [this]() or [this]()!
 AND it will be totally free.
 Sound to good to be true?
 [False](http://i.imgur.com/A688v8m.png).

+Here is an example:
 ![](http://i.imgur.com/7Col0qO.png)

-###Why should you do this guide?
+###Why learn HTML/CSS?

+Tati notes: This copy needs changing, but all the ideas are there.

 Because this stuff is important.
 Whether you're a business person formatting your emails, an aspiring web designer wanting to get your feet wet, or just someone who is interested and hasn't tried any sort of coding, scripting, or programming before, HTML and CSS are an essential part of your learning curve.
+And your final product will be your own personal website that you can show off to your friends or even companies who you apply to.

+###Guide Philosophy

 This guide is based on the principle of [project-driven learning](http://blog.thinkful.com/post/100829199278/project-based-v-s-project-driven-learning).
-We think learning by actually creating something works the best.
-Throughout this guide we will use GIF images to make everything as clear as possible.
+We think learning by actually creating something is the best.
+We also think everything should be as clear and painless as possible.
+Therefore throughout this guide we will use GIF images to make everything as clear as possible.

 ###What do I need?